 We may update this Comment Policy at any time without notice.
 It is your responsibility to check back often for any revisions to this policy.

 We may collect certain non-personally identifiable information when you visit any of our web sites such as the type of browser you are using, the type of operating system you are using, and the domain name of your Internet service provider.

-For the purpose of receiving email alerts and confirming your comments in our commenting section, we do collect your email address which enters into our master email database.
+For the purpose of receiving email alerts, we do collect your email address which enters into our master email database.
 We will never release your email address to anyone, except in the case of disclosing your email address in response to any legal process.

 We use non-personally identifiable information that we collect to improve the design and content of our site and to enable us to personalize your Internet experience.
 We also may use this information to analyze site usage, as well as to offer you products, programs, or services.

-We may disclose personally identifiable information in response to any legal process such as an email address.
+We may disclose personally identifiable information, such as an email address, in response to any legal process.
 We also may disclose such information in response to a law enforcement agency's request, or where we believe it is necessary to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, and applicable laws or as otherwise required or permitted by law or consistent with legal requirements.
-In addition, we may transfer personally identifiable information about you if we, are acquired by, sold to, or merged with another company.
+In addition, we may transfer personally identifiable information about you if we are acquired by, sold to, or merged with another company.

 Some of our sites contain links to other sites whose information practices may be different than ours.
 You should consult the other sites' privacy notices as we have no control over information presented by third-parties.